 When the crypto-ransomware is downloaded and run on a device, it hunts for and encrypts targeted files.

 Some crypto-ransomware, such as older variants of TeslaCrypt, will only encrypt specific types of files.
 Others are less discriminating and will encrypt many types of files (for example, Cryptolocker).
 There is also one known family, Petya, that encrypts the Master Boot Record (MBR), a special section of a computer's hard drive that runs first and starts (boots) its operating system, allowing all other programs to run.

 After the encryption is complete, the crypto-ransomware will display a message containing the ransom demand.
 The amount will vary depending on the specific ransomware, and the payment is often only in Bitcoins, or a similar digital cryptocurrency.
 Specific instructions are also provided.

 In some cases, the attackers put extra pressure on victims to pay the ransom by allowing only has a limited time period to meet the demand.
 After the stipulated time, the decryption key may be deleted, or the ransom demand may be increased.

 F-Secure Weblog: the ransom notice displayed by CTB-Locker crypto-ransomware.

-Ransomware works on the assumption that the user will be pressured enough at losing access to the files to be willing to pay the sum demanded.
-If the files are on a computer that belongs to an organization - such as a hospital, a finance firm or a government department - more than one person may be impacted by the ransomware's action.
+Ransomware works on the assumption that the user will be inconvenienced enough at losing access to the files that they are willing to pay the sum demanded.

 Respond & recover